quicwg/ops-drafts/draft-ietf-quic-manageability.md

 - key phase: The Key Phase bit, present in short headers identifies the key used to encrypt the packet during key rotation.

+## Coalesced Packets {#coalesced}

+Multiple QUIC packets may be coalesced into a UDP datagram, with a datagram carrying one or more long header packets followed by zero or one short header packets.
+When packets are coalesced, the Length fields in the long headers are used to separate QUIC packets.
+See Section 4.6 of {{QUIC-TRANSPORT}}.

 ## Integrity Protection of the Wire Image {#wire-integrity}